 The 19th century saw a great wave of Irish families leaving Ireland for the distant shores of North America and Australia.
 These families often left their homeland hungry, penniless, and destitute do to the policies of England.
 Those Irish immigrants that survived the long sea passage initially settled on the eastern seaboard of the continent.
 Some, however, moved north to a then infant Canada as United Empire Loyalists after ironically serving with the English in the American War of Independence.
 Others that remained in America later joined the westward migration in search of land.
 The greatest influx of Irish immigrants, though, came to North America during the Great Potato Famine of the late 1840s.
 Thousands left Ireland at this time for North America, and those who arrived were immediately put to work building railroads, coal mines, bridges, and canals.
 In fact, the foundations of today's powerful nations of the United Sates and Canada were to a larger degree built by the Irish.
 Archival documents indicate that members of the Cuffe family relocated to North American shores quite early:

-Cuffe Settlers in the United States in the 17th Century
+Cuffe Settlers in United States in the 17th Century

-Cuffe Settlers in the United States in the 19th Century
+Cuffe Settlers in United States in the 19th Century

-Cuffe Settlers in the United States in the 20th Century
+Cuffe Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.